zenxol/dog-similarity-app/README.md

 - Generates a brief breed description using Ollama LLM
 - Clean simple UI with Streamlit

 To get started, make sure you install the requirements.txt, python, and docker.
-Afterwards, run qdrant with docker by entering "docker run -p 6333:6333 qdrant/qdrant" in your terminal and later ingesting the database with backend/ingest_images.py (make sure you create a new data folder and put the images there).
+Afterwards, run qdrant with docker by entering "docker run -p 6333:6333 qdrant/qdrant" in your terminal and later ingesting the database with backend/ingest_images.py (in the main directory, make sure you create a new data folder and put the images there).
 We are using Kaggle's stanford dog image database.
 Finally, run the app with "streamlit run frontend/app.py"

 🎥 [Watch the demo video on Google Drive](https://drive.google.com/file/d/1GnV2hu-U6c1ekKHu5_hmzj_6BXQAxHC6/view?usp=sharing)